-Introduction to European Union (basic facts and figures), European Union's institutions and challenges, the building of a European model and culture, France's role in Europe and in the world, French political and economic system, French technology: strengths and weaknesses, a taste of French culture (discovery of the Champagne region and industry), basic concepts in intercultural communication, "survival" French.
-This course has been approved to meet the Civilization and History OR Humanities UB Area in the Global Pathway of the UB Curriculum.
-Students who would like to use this course to satisfy either the Civilization and History OR Humanities UB Area in the Global Pathway of the UB Curriculum.
-Students who would like to UB Curriculum will need to complete a UB Curriculum: Pathways Worksheet and submit it to Olga Crombie at omlepkyj@buffalo.edu once your UGC 112 grade appears in your Summer 2017 term in HUB (this typically happens in late August to early September) to request to have your academic record in HUB updated accordingly to reflect that this course should be used to help complete your Global Pathway.
+OPR 11SAHWC: Europe and France: Institutions, History and Civilization: This course will provide students with an introduction to the European Union (basic facts and figures), its institutions and challenges, the building of a European model and culture, France's role in Europe and in the world, French political and economic system, French technology: strengths and weaknesses, a taste of French culture (discovery of the Champagne region and industry), basic concepts in intercultural communication, and "survival" French.
+Click here for the Summer 2019 Syllabus and note that this course has been approved to meet the Civilization and History and Humanities UB Areas in the Global Pathway of the UB Curriculum.
+Please note that it will also be possible to use EAS 207 to fulfill the Global Pathway List 3 - No UB Area requirement if you are already fulfilling 2 UB Areas in your Global Pathway that are not the same as the 2 UB Areas you are fulfilling in your Thematic Pathway.
+Please contact Olga Crombie at omlepkyj@buffalo.edu for assistance with processing EAS 207 to satisfy the List 3 - No UB Area requirement of your Global Pathway.